daveprowse/bls-ddd/README.md

 Create a directory on your Debian system as root:

-~/configs
+mkdir ~/configs

-Download this repository there
+Download this repository there.
+Copy the files to their respective locations as we proceed.

+Enjoy!